cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 4. Click **Save**.

-# Appendix A: Microsoft Entra hybrid Guidance
+# Appendix A: Microsoft Entra ID hybrid Guidance

-Most of this document does not focus on securing Microsoft Entra hybrid environments.
-CISA released a separate [Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf) document addressing the unique implementation requirements of Microsoft Entra hybrid infrastructure.
+Most of this document does not focus on securing Microsoft Entra ID hybrid environments.
+CISA released a separate [Hybrid Identity Solutions Architecture](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf) document addressing the unique implementation requirements of Microsoft Entra ID hybrid infrastructure.

 # Appendix B: Cross-tenant Access Guidance

 Some of the conditional access policies contained in this security baseline, if implemented as described, will impact guest user access to a tenant.
 For example, the policies require users to perform MFA and originate from a managed device to gain access.
 These requirements are also enforced for guest users.
-For these policies to work effectively with guest users, both the home tenant (the one the guest user belongs to) and the resource tenant (the target tenant) may need to configure their Microsoft Entra cross-tenant access settings.
+For these policies to work effectively with guest users, both the home tenant (the one the guest user belongs to) and the resource tenant (the target tenant) may need to configure their Microsoft Entra ID cross-tenant access settings.

 Microsoft’s [Authentication and Conditional Access for External ID](https://learn.microsoft.com/en-us/entra/external-id/authentication-conditional-access) provides an understanding of how MFA and device claims are passed from the home tenant to the resource tenant.
 To configure the inbound and outbound cross-tenant access settings in Microsoft Entra External ID, refer to Microsoft’s [Overview: Cross-tenant access with Microsoft Entra External ID](https://learn.microsoft.com/en-us/entra/external-id/cross-tenant-access-overview).